jschauma/xpipe/README.md

 	   [utility [argument ...]]

 DESCRIPTION
-     The xpipe utility reads input from stdin and splits it by the given num- ber of bytes, lines, or if matching the given pattern.
-It then invokes utility repeatedly, feeding it the generated data chunks as input.
+     The xpipe command reads input from stdin and splits it by the given num- ber of bytes, lines, or if matching the given pattern.
+It then invokes the given utility repeatedly, feeding it the generated data chunks as input.

 OPTIONS
      The following options are supported by xpipe: